RuohanLixyf/RuohanLixyf.github.io/_pages/cv.md

 Education
 ======
 * Ph.D.
-Student from 2023 to now, Civil and Environmental Engineering, Villanova University.
+Candidate from 2023 to now, Civil and Environmental Engineering, Villanova University.
 * M.Eng.
 College of Traffic and Transportation, Lanzhou Jiaotong University, 2023
 * B.Eng.
 College of Traffic and Transportation, Lanzhou Jiaotong University, 2020